BirdProgrammer/Android_TellJokes/README.md

 # Android_TellJokes
-just a small app for reading jokes
+just a small app for reading jokes.